 - Change of product

 - Certification of systems and equipment providing Air Service Information or that are subject to potential information security threats

 - Approval of a new item of equipment or change of equipment in an ETSO article

-Are you ready for it?
-In DMD, we are always abreast of the latest amendments and ready to help designers, manufacturers or maintainers adapt their products to the new amendment.
+At DMD Solutions, we are always abreast of the latest amendments and ready to help designers, manufacturers and maintainers adapt their products to the changing regulatory frameworks.